Your brand’s customer service team has a direct impact on the success of your business:

 - 73% of customers will leave your brand for a competitor after fewer than just three poor service experiences, according to Retail Dive

-Great customer service hinges on a few things: the right tools, clear processes, and an effective customer service training program.
+Great customer service hinges on a few things: excellent hiring, the right tools, clear processes, and an effective customer service training program.
 How you prepare your support agents, from onboarding to ongoing coaching, will come to fruition in your brand’s growth (or lack thereof).

 In this guide, we’ll cover all the basics of customer service training, including the types of training that directly impact revenue.
 We'll also give you 14 effective training activities to try, and five Gorgias customer service training courses to help you sharpen your team’s skills and multiply its impact.